 - Have a tech-free bedroom.
 Many teens have cellphones, computers and even televisions in their rooms - but taking these things out can help your teen use her bedroom for sleeping.
 If that doesn't seem like a viable option, consider just changing the wifi password after a certain time.
 Taking the internet out of the equation might help curb late night surfing and cyber-socializing.

 Compounding this early start time is the average high school student's homework schedule.
-According to a survey conducted by the University of Phoenix in 2014, this is seventeen and a half hours a week.
+According to a survey conducted by the University of Phoenix in 2014, this is 17.5 hours a week.
 If you do the math, you figure that's approximately three to four hours per night.
 Which might sound fine until you figure in that many teens have jobs, activities or other responsibilities to attend to, leaving little time for homework to get done at a decent hour.

 Parents can help their students organize and prioritize.

 - Have your student use an online calendar or make a paper chart where they list all their fixed activities.
 Then, fill out the remaining time slots with when to complete homework, opportunities for exam study, sports, music practice and even relaxation.
 If the activities exceed the available time slots, parents can help students see that it might be time to let something go.

 - Have a homework-friendly spot in the house.
 The space should be quiet, well-lit and well organized.
 Having a single spot to study and do homework might not lessen the homework load, but it can help ensure that your teen maximizes the time she does have to do homework and consequently, she'll be more productive.